jlangr/library_full/README.md

 * In the project tool window, expand library_full -> library -> src -> test -> junit.
 * Select AllFastTests.
 Right-click and select Run `AllFastTests`.
 * You should see at least 200 green unit tests, and they should run in a second or so at most.

-Custom Setup for Compozed
----

-* Ensure you are on the Guest Network (MyNet)
-    * From terminal run `~/compozed-workstation/bin/set_mynet`
-* From Intellij menu, select `File->Open`
-* Select project folder and click `Open`
-* **Note**: Do not import or open from build.gradle as this will overwrite existing JUnit Test Run Configuration
-* In the project tool window, expand library_full -> library -> src -> test -> junit.
-* Select AllFastTests.
-Right-click and select Run `AllFastTests`.
-* You should see at least 200 green unit tests, and they should run in a second or so at most.